 In June I was accepted into a business coaching/learning program called “Power Up Your Business.”
 It’s sponsored by a local community college and essentially they teach you the framework for a powerful business, along with offering business coaching, working on tactical business plans, and more.

-During Week 2 of the program, and the instructor exposed us all to the Business Model Canvas.
-Now, I had heard of this before, and even tried to use it for a “business” I was going to run about 4 years ago (which clearly didn’t go anywhere).
+I had heard of this before, and even tried to use it for a “business” I was going to run about 4 years ago (which clearly didn’t go anywhere).

 When I previously used the canvas, I was really confused on everything and I kind of just put it to the side and never thought about it again.
 So when I heard the topic for the day I wasn’t wildly impressed.
 I was thinking it wasn’t worthwhile, and was just another “exercise” some trainers and professors make you do.